harvard-lil/perma/install.md

 Perma manages the indexing workload by passing off the indexing tasks to workers.
 Celery manages the messages and RabbitMQ acts as the broker.

+RabbitMQ can be installed on Ubuntu with:
+    $ sudo apt-get install rabbitmq-server`

 You should have already installed the Celery requirements (they were in the requirements.txt).
 You'll need to install [RabbitMQ](http://www.rabbitmq.com/).

 Once you've installed RabbitMQ, start it: